On the wave turbulence theory for a stochastic KdV type equation

 which is a bounded quantity.
 The conclusion of the lemma then follows. \end{proof} \begin{lemma} There exist universal constants $\mathfrak{C}_{\mathfrak{F}^{O},4},\mathfrak{C}_{\mathfrak{F}^{O},4'}>0$ independent of $t_0$ and $\lambda$, such that

 \end{lemma} \begin{remark} Differently from Lemmas \ref{Lemm:Bessel2} and \ref{Lemm:Bessel3}, the constant $|\ln|\lambda||^{\mathfrak{C}_{\mathfrak{F}^{O},4'}}$ depends on $\lambda$ (see also Remark \ref {remark:Bessel2}).
 However, it produces a factor which is a power of $|\ln|\lambda||$.
-This factor will be negligible in our later graph estimates. \end{remark} \begin{proof} We only prove the case when $\mathfrak{K}(\xi)=1$.
+This factor will be negligible in estimates of the Feynman diagrams. \end{remark} \begin{proof} We only prove the case when $\mathfrak{K}(\xi)=1$.
 The case when $\mathfrak{K}(\xi)=|\sin(\xi_1)|$ can be proved by precisely the same argument.
 The proof is based on the same strategy used in the proof of Lemma \ref{Lemm:Bessel3}.
 We observe that

 and the Plancherel theorem